Worlds

 Properties connect items.
 They define actions or attributes, such as `worksFor`

 or `givenName`.
-The set of valid properties forms the graph's vocabulary,
+The set of valid properties forms the graph's vocabulary.
+Agents

-enabling agents to navigate and mutate state with precision.
+use these properties to navigate and mutate state precisely.

 ## Facts